2025 Year In Review

 2025 was a year of contrast.
 Through the first eight months, sales were down nearly 70% from the previous year’s record high but a delayed fuse brought our strongest 4th quarter ever and on December 21st, we surpassed our best year ever by just over 5%.

 We saw a resurgence of love for Black & White work with Viva Las Vegas earning its way to our 2025 Patron’s Choice and a spot on the gallery’s main wall.
-Red Rock emerged as the overall favorite theme among Patrons with The Abstraction and Magic Mountain both nearing the end of their editions, the Red Rock Abstracts making their way to homes across the valley, and the newest release, Black Velvet—capturing the full sweep of the Red Rock range beneath a dramatic desert sky—is on pace for next year’s Patron’s Choice.
+Red Rock emerged as the overall favorite theme among Patrons with The Abstraction and Magic Mountain both nearing the end of their editions and the Red Rock Abstracts making their way to homes across the valley.
+The newest release, Black Velvet—capturing the full sweep of the Red Rock range beneath a dramatic desert sky—is on pace for next year’s Patron’s Choice.

 A Few of Our 2025 Installations